 Today Concept is thriving again, despite Walsh's efforts, with more than 100 franchises for its home and commercial buildings insurance claim opera-tion across the UK.

 But they might never see the missing £680,000 which Walsh plundered.
-Lawyers have adjourned a confiscation hearing, pending investigations into where the outstanding cash might be, until later
+Lawyers have adjourned a confiscation hearing, pending investigations into where the outstanding cash might be, until later this year.

 Neither Concept partner is confident the hoard will ever be recovered.